Think that you will come to Sravasti Abbey to bring peace, compassion, and wisdom to yourself and all sentient beings.

 Initial dana offering for course & retreats

 We do ask an initial gift of $100 to reserve your place in retreats and courses.
 Your offering marks your commitment to yourself to follow through on your wish to attend.
-See details of the particular course on the Event Schedule or take a look at the form on the Register page for details.
+See details of the particular course on the Event Schedule.

 But how much should I offer?